Whitewolf7658/Whitewolf7658.github.io/README.md

 ### Drone Development Logs & Solved Bottlenecks

-* **Duplicate Flashlight Input:** The floodlight was originally being controlled by both the flight and camera scripts, which caused inconsistent toggling when `F` was pressed.
-I removed the duplicate input handling and made the camera client the only script responsible for flashlight input.
+* **Duplicate Flashlight Input:** The floodlight was originally being controlled by both the flight and camera scripts, this in turn caused an inconsistent toggling when F was pressed.
+To fix this I removed the duplicate input handling and made the camera client the only script responsible for the flashlight's input.
-* **Flashlight Response Delay:** The floodlight originally waited for the server state to replicate before visually turning on, which made it feel slightly delayed.
-I added local prediction so the light turns on immediately, while the server still validates and controls its actual state.
+* **Flashlight Response Delay:** The floodlight originally waited for the server state to replicate before turning on, this resulted in the light feeling slightly delayed.
+After seeing what might work, I added local prediction so the light turns on immediately.
+All while the server still validates and controls the actual state.
-* **Packed Drone Controls:** Because the same drone instance is stored in `ReplicatedStorage` when packed, the camera and flight scripts could still hold references to it and respond to inputs.
-I added deployment checks so the camera, flight and accessory controls only work while the drone is deployed in `Workspace`.
+* **Packed Drone Controls:** Because the same drone instance is stored in ReplicatedStorage when it is in the players inventory, the camera and flight scripts could still connect to it and respond to the inputs.
+I added deployment checks so the camera, flight and all accessory controls only work while the drone is in Workspace.
-* **Server-Side Command Validation:** Disabling the controls on the client wasn't enough, since remote events could still be fired while the drone was packed.
-I added the same deployment checks on the server so flight, look and command inputs are ignored unless the drone is currently deployed.
+* **Server-Side Command Validation:** Disabling the controls on the client wasn't enough, since remote events could still be fired while the drone was in the users inventory.
+I added the same deployment checks on the server so flight, look and command inputs are ignored unless the drone has run its deployment script and is inside the Workspace.
-* **Drone State Persistence:** Packing the drone could leave values such as pilot ownership, precision mode, floodlight state and laser state active.
-I added a full state reset when the drone is packed so none of these values carry over into the next deployment.
+* **Drone State Persistence:** After picking up the drone, the drone could leave values such as: Pilot ownership, precision mode, floodlight state and a laser state active.
+To combat this I added a full state reset when the drone is in the inventory so none of these values are to carry over into the next deployment.
-* **Deployer Inventory Duplication:** After placing the drone, the deployer could sometimes remain in the player's inventory because the removal system relied on a specific Tool name.
-I changed it to identify the deployer using both its name and placement script, then remove the correct Tool after deployment.
+* **Deployer Inventory Duplication:** After placing the drone, the deployer could sometimes remain in the player's inventory because the removal system had relied on a specific Tool name.
+I changed it to identify the deployer using both its name and the placement script, then remove the correct Tool after it had been placed.
-* **Deployer Restoration:** Packing the drone originally tried to restore a hard-coded `StarterPack.DroneDeployer`, which would fail if the actual Tool had a different name.
-I changed the system to cache the real deployer Tool and restore that version when the drone is packed.
+* **Deployer Restoration:** Storing the drone originally tried to restore a hard coded StarterPack.DroneDeployer, which would fail if the actual Tool had a different name.
+I changed the system to cache the real deployer Tool and restore that version when the drone is in the users inventory.
 * **Redeployment Position Mismatch:** The placement preview and server originally calculated the drone's final position separately, which could make the deployed position slightly different from the preview.
-I changed it so the exact preview transform is sent to the server, with the server applying the same ground offset when placing the drone.
+After checking the script, I changed it so the exact preview transform is sent to the server, with the server applying the same ground offset when placing the drone.
 * **Residual Movement After Redeployment:** Because the packed drone reuses the same physical model, it could keep small amounts of linear or angular velocity from its previous flight.
-I now clear its assembly velocities before and after redeployment so it can't drift or jump away from where it was placed.
+To fix this, I had to clear its assembly velocities before and after redeployment so it can't drift or jump away from where it was placed.
-* **Old Position Flash:** Moving a stored drone back into `Workspace` could briefly show it at its previous position before it was moved to the new one.
-I fixed this by positioning the drone before parenting it back into `Workspace`, then applying the final transform again afterwards.
+* **Old Position Flash:** While testing I discovered moving a stored drone back into Workspace could briefly show it at its previous position before it was moved to the new one.
+I fixed this by positioning the drone before parenting it back into Workspace, then applying the final transform again afterwards.
-* **Placement Rotation Drift:** Earlier versions recalculated the preview rotation from the player's character direction every frame, meaning that simply turning the character would rotate the placement preview.
+* **Placement Rotation Drift:** In the earlier versions of the drone, It recalculated the preview rotation from the player's character direction every frame, this meant that simply turning the character would rotate the drone's placement preview.
 I changed it so the starting direction is captured once when the deployer is equipped, and rotation only changes when `R` is pressed.
 * **Camera Script Failure:** One version of the camera client became corrupted and stopped the drone camera system from working entirely.
 I restored the last working version and made the later fixes separately instead of changing several parts of the camera system at once.
-* **HUD Overlap:** Parts of the drone camera HUD overlapped Roblox's built-in menu and hotbar.
-I adjusted those UI elements individually instead of changing the GUI inset behaviour for the entire interface.
+* **HUD Overlap:** Parts of the drone camera HUD overlapped Roblox's built in menu and hotbar.
+I fixed this by changing those UI elements individually instead of changing the GUI inset behaviour for the entire interface.
-* **Missing Flight Remotes:** During one revision, the deployment script accidentally replaced the actual flight server, meaning remotes such as `FlightInput` and `DroneLook` were no longer being created.
-I separated the deployment and flight scripts again so they each handle their own part of the system.
+* **Missing Flight Remotes:** During one of my tests, the deployment script accidentally replaced the actual flight server, meaning that the remotes the drone was using such as FlightInput and DroneLoo` were no longer being created.
+Once I discovered this bug I separated the deployment and flight scripts again so they each handle their own part of the system.

 ---